NAVIGATION

 Hobbit House Floor Plans

-The design of your hobbit house is a crucial piece in making your dream into a reality.
+Designing your hobbit house build is a crucial step in making your dream into a reality.
 I’ve included a couple of floorplans to help you get started in your brainstorming.
 What I admire most about these floorplans is that they include everything you need for a cozy little life while still maximizing the limited space.
 They fit as much function into a narrow area while still capturing the Tolkien-like fantasy element.

 36’ x 16’ Hobbit House Floorplan